Gospel Words — Eleventh Series.

 (B.T.
 Vol. N4, p.
 20-22.
 Gospel No. 11-6.)

 Are you a disciple of the Lord Jesus?
 Are you born of the Spirit?
 Are you a child of God entitled to say Abba, Father?
-Such were they, and no others, whom the Lord taught to pray thus: Our Father that art in the heavens, Sanctified be thy name, Thy kingdom come, Thy will be done as in heaven also an the earth, Give us today our sufficient bread, and forgive us our debts as we also forgive our debtors, and bring us not into temptation, but deliver us from evil.
+Such were they, and no others, whom the Lord taught to pray thus: Our Father that art in the heavens, Sanctified be thy name, Thy kingdom come, Thy will be done as in heaven also on the earth, Give us today our sufficient bread, and forgive us our debts as we also forgive our debtors, and bring us not into temptation, but deliver us from evil.
 If you are a disciple as they were, you too can pray thus, even if like them you could not say that you have in Christ redemption, the forgiveness of your trespasses (Eph.
 1:7).
 Such too was necessarily their state then, for Christ had not yet suffered for sins.
 But it ought not to be yours now; for the atoning work is done.
 If then you believe on the Lord Jesus, be it known to you, that through Him is (not promised, but) proclaimed to you remission of sins, and in Him is every believer justified from all things (Acts 13:38-39).
 You have not appreciated the alphabet of the gospel, if you know not that once purged you have no more conscience of sins.

 While in this unformed condition, born of the Spirit but not resting on redemption known as yours (and therefore not yet having the Spirit of adoption, Gal.
 4:4-6, Eph.
-1:13), you do well to pray as the Lord taught His disciples. waiting for the Spirit (Luke 11:1-3).
+1:13), you do well to pray as the Lord taught His disciples waiting for the Spirit (Luke 11:1-3).
 When the Paraclete was given, they entered into peace and liberty, far beyond their then state (Rom.
 5:1-11, 2 Cor.
 17, 18); and so may you prove when thus subject and obedient to God (Acts 5:32).
 Nevertheless, though the standing of a Christian will lead you to pray in the Spirit according to the new relationships, how blessed ever is that which the Lord here taught!
 Do you really know what He meant?
 Many fail in this.
 Let us weigh His words.

 It is in the First Gospel we hear of the Father who is in the heavens.
 The aim was to raise the eyes on high of Jews who were used to wait for God to display His glorious power on earth (Isa.
 25:9, 31:4; Isa.
 35:4. etc.), as He did in measure since the day of redemption from the old house of bondage.
 Now He is made known as the One who makes His Sun rise on evil and good, and sends rain on just and unjust, yet with special favour to His sons.